Best Encrypted Messaging Apps You Should Use Today

-Do you want to know which is the best encrypted messaging app out there and how it can protect your valuable data?
+Do you want to know which are the best encrypted messaging apps out there and how it can protect your valuable data?
 This guide might be exactly what you’re looking for.

 We compiled a list of reliable encrypted messaging apps because the struggle for keeping our data secure is fiercer than ever.
-Governments crave for it, companies seek access to it, and cybercriminals probably want it the most.
+Governments crave it, companies seek access to it, and cybercriminals probably want it the most.